 Department of Diagnostic Imaging

-- Associate Vice-Chair of Research (Injury, Repair, Inflammation), Department of Medical Imaging, U of T
+- Associate Vice-Chair of Research (Injury, Inflammation and Repair), Medical Imaging, University of Toronto

 - Special Interest Group in MRI in Juvenile Idiopathic Arthritis

 - Chair of Bias in Recruitment, Hiring, Promotion, Awards' Committee, Canadian Radiology Women

 - Imaging Lead, Precision Child Health

 Dr. Andrea Doria received her medical degree from the Universidade Federal do Parana, Brazil, and did her training in Paediatrics and Radiology at the Universidade de Sao Paulo, Brazil.
 She then received a PhD in medical sciences from the Universidade de Sao Paulo, Brazil.
 She moved to Canada to pursue a fellowship in Paediatric Radiology, and obtained a master’s degree in clinical epidemiology at the University of Toronto.
 During her fellowship, she received the 2002 John Caffey Award for her work on BOLD MRI in experimental arthritis, and the 2003 John Kirkpatrick Young Investigator Award for her meta-analysis in appendicitis.

 Her passions are: the implementation of innovative analytic methods, processes and strategies that can improve clinical practice, development of evidence-based best practice guidelines that can lead to excellence of patient care, and translation of science and technologies into practices that can transform healthcare delivery.
 Her teaching interests include the delivery of a course on “Introduction to Research for Radiologists,” with the goal of improving the quality of research in radiology.

 - 2017: Sloan Leadership Fellowship Award: Massachusetts Institute of Technology (MIT) Sloan School of Management, Cambridge, MA.
 US$ 12,500